CharloLeRigolo/ArmUs/README.md

 ```
 This will start the communication between the controller and the motor controller.

-In an other terminal, run:
+In another terminal, run:
 ```
 roslaunch arm_us motor_controller.launch
 ```
-This will start the motor controller which communicates thru the OpenCR in bridge mode to the dynamixel motors.
+This will start the motor controller which communicates thru the OpenCR in bridge mode to the Dynamixel motors.

-You should now be able to controls the motors with the ps4 controller
+You should now be able to control the motors with the ps4 controller